Possession of a Weapon While Intoxicated in Ohio

 Ohio courts have not spent significant time defining or explaining the definitions of “possession” and “use” of a firearm under Ohio Rev. Code § 2923.15.
 In fact, the courts use terms like “handle”, “carry”, and other simple terms supporting the courts do not use a specific, legal definition but rather a laymen’s term when determining whether a defendant was in possession of a weapons while intoxicated.

 Courts have even upheld convictions where a defendant was considered in possession of a firearm, although the firearm or weapon was not readily accessible.
 Although overly broad, courts have considered a defendant to be in possession when the firearm was located in:

 - Glove compartment of a vehicle

 Because of the overly inclusive nature of the statutory language in Ohio Rev. Code § 2923.15, it is highly recommended to consult an experienced criminal defense attorney with knowledge of Ohio’s weapons and firearm laws.
 Do not challenge these charges alone.

 Whether a defendant is under the influence is often a factual determination.
-The court does not require the defendant submitted to blood or alcohol testing before or after the arrest.
-Witness testimony or defendant admission of having a few beers, having blood shot eyes, or smelling like alcohol has been sufficient to satisfy the “under the influence” requirement.
+The court does not require the defendant to submit to blood or alcohol testing before or after the arrest.
+Witness testimony or defendant’s admission of having a few beers, having bloodshot eyes, or smelling like alcohol has been sufficient to satisfy the “under the influence” requirement.